Fabulous Fez or Moroccan Mayhem?

 After some unsuccessful heavy pressure selling attempts of their exorbitantly priced wares by the staff member, we are led down some lanes, and up some stairs to the opposite side.

-Ahh – we are nearer the side I want, but the angle is still wrong, and there was a distinct lack of colours dyes – this is of course dependent on the day you visit and the colours they are dying.
+Ahh – we are nearer the side I want, but the angle is still wrong, and there was a distinct lack of colors dyes – this is, of course, dependent on the day you visit and the colors they are dying.
 Sadly our day was mainly neutral.

-This is not the place or the angle I had see for the photo I wanted and I wanted it specifically for a purpose.
+This is not the place or the angle I had seen for the photo I wanted and I wanted it specifically for a purpose.

 This is the difficult thing when being with others and a guide.
 If it were just us, we would pursue how to get the right place, and as this photo was the reason I wanted to do the walking tour in the first place, I am feeling restricted and somewhat frustrated.

-I am over the way we are led to tourist places, and asked to pay tourist prices.
-As long term travellers, although we are not backpackers, there are ways around this.
+I am over the way we are led to tourist places and asked to pay tourist prices.
+As long-term travelers, although we are not backpackers, there are ways around this.
 But it turns out the salad is a myriad of small bowls and quite delicious, and Explorafriend likes it, so that is good.

 But by now my frustration is paramount as it is 140 – 170 DH.

-In a nutshell, Explorason and I are travellers, and not tourists.
-I realise we both don’t like this whirlwind travel form, that we have with this two week rushed trip around Morocco.
+In a nutshell, Explorason and I are travelers and not tourists.
+I realize we both don’t like this whirlwind travel form, that we have with this two weeks rushed trip around Morocco.
 Explorason has conveyed he also wants to slow down.
 But as our Explorafriend only has five months to see Europe we are fitting in with her agenda.

 At first, nice local lads try to lead us and walk with us, but I tell them I need to be alone, and they are great; happy and understanding as they give us Australian jokes and call me “kangaroo lady”.